The 20 Best Facial Paralysis Doctors in France

 Rouen, FR

-Benjamin Hebant practices in Rouen, France.
+Benjamin Hebant practices practicing medicine in Rouen, France.
 Mr. Hebant is rated as an Advanced expert by MediFind in the treatment of Facial Paralysis.
-His top areas of expertise are Facial Paralysis, Internal Carotid Agenesis, Leukocytosis, Recurrent Peripheral Facial Palsy, and Posterior Fossa Decompression.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Facial Paralysis, Internal Carotid Agenesis, Leukocytosis, Recurrent Peripheral Facial Palsy, and Posterior Fossa Decompression.

 Advanced in Facial Paralysis